District Heating drives urban heating transition.

-District heating is a safe and reliable form of heating, with little environmental impact.
+District heating is a safe and reliable form of heating that provides resource efficient, low CO2-emitting solutions.
 It is often produced in combination with electricity, which reduces environmental impact.

 Dominant heating method in Nordic countries

-The position of district heating on the heating market varies between countries, based on traditional differences and control instrument design.
+The position of district heating on the heating market varies between countries, based on traditional differences and infrastructure design.
 In parts of northern and eastern Europe, approximately 50 per cent of all households are currently heated by district heating.
-It is the dominant heating method in all Nordic countries (except Norway).
-Where district heating is available on a local heating market, it often has a market share of over 90 per cent.
+It is the dominant heating method in all Nordic countries, except Norway, and is prominent in Germany and the Netherlands.